ceh58/bren-meds213-data-cleaning/README.md

 4. Missing data codes: NA

+All non-numeric values in the `snow_cover` column were substituted with NA (or 0, where applicable).
+All negative values and values over 100 (greater than 100%) were filtered out.
+This process was repeated for the `land_cover` and `water_cover` columns.
+Then, values were filled in where `total_cover` was 100 by subtracting the values from the other columns to deduce the missing number (since all `cover` columns had to total 100).

 5. Specialized formats or other abbreviations used:

 Code	Site name	Location	Latitude	Longitude	Total Study Plot Area (ha)